No-fault evictions, or Section 21 notices, happen when a landlord legally evicts a tenant without…

 PLEASE NOTE: Information in this article is correct at the time of publication, please contact DFA Law for current advice on older articles.

-Disputes can arise for any number of reasons, including unsocial loud noise, a parking space, a party wall or a border hedge, but where a dispute can turn into harassment may be unclear.
-Thankfully, the law has clear boundaries that define what can be classed as harassment and Citizens Advice provides some tips that can help with resolving the dispute.
+Disputes can happen for many reasons.
+These include loud noise, a parking space, a party wall, or a border hedge.
+However, it may not be clear when a dispute becomes harassment.
+Thankfully, the law has clear boundaries that define what can be classed as harassment, and Citizens Advice provides some tips that can help with resolving the dispute.

 Harassment is defined as types of behaviour that ‘cause alarm or distress’, or ‘put people in fear of violence’.
 This can include threats of violence or an actual act of violence, verbal abuse, threats or actual damage to property or possessions, as well as written forms of abuse or threats.
 Broadly, neighbour harassment is any act or behaviour from a neighbour that disturbs peace or security, or causes unnecessary inconvenience.